lujjjh/node-han-css/README.md

 ## Dependencies

-Before installing this package, you should first install dependencies of [canvas][node-canvas].
+Before installing this package, you should first install the dependencies of [canvas][node-canvas].

 ## Installation